 Tips for Creating Toy Stations

-For our house we have a family room with a few areas that easily made toy stations or corners.
+For our house, we have a family room with a few areas that easily make toy stations or corners.
 What I did was create some zones around the room for her to discover as she played.

 We also did the same thing in her bedroom too so we would have two areas during the daytime to play with.
 I’ve always found if I can create something visual for her she tends to stay in that area a little bit longer and engage with the toys for a longer period of time.